dmaivel/sharedgl/README.md

 ### Shared memory or network

-Starting from `0.5.0`, SharedGL offers two methods of communication between a client and the host:
+Starting from `0.5.0`, SharedGL offers the ability to use sockets instead of shared memory for streaming:

 |                                                      | Shared memory      | Network            |
 |------------------------------------------------------|--------------------|--------------------|